Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 ### Understood Messages

-Indicates the percentage of understood messages occurred during conversations.
+This indicates the percentage of how many messages were understood during conversations.
-A calculation example with data visualization in a bar chart you will find in the [Understood/Misunderstood](#understood--misunderstood-messages) bar chart.
+You can find a calculation example with data visualization in a bar chart in the [Understood/Misunderstood](#understood--misunderstood-messages) bar chart.

 ### Average Execution Time

-Indicates the average execution time on a timescale.
+This indicates the average execution time across a specific timespan.

 Formula:

 Average Execution Time = `Sum of Execution Times / Total number of inputs`

-A calculation example with data visualization in a line chart you can find in the [Average Execution Time](#average-execution-time-1) chart.
+You can find a calculation example with data visualization in a line chart in the [Average Execution Time](#average-execution-time-1) chart.

 ### Avg Intent Score

-Indicates the average Intent score depending on the timeframe setting.
-The value indicates the quality of your Agent, how "good" Intents were found in conversations.
+This indicates the average Intent score in relation to the set timespan.
+The intent scores reference the quality of your Agent, as they display how well Intents matched in conversations.
 For more information, see [Machine Learning Intents](../../ai/empower/nlu/intents/ml-intents.md).

-To find the average intent score, Insights sums up all the intent scores and divides by the total number of records.
+To find the average intent score, Insights sums up all the intent scores and divides the sum by the total number of records.

 Source table: